• Skip to primary navigation

 1. Reinstall Windows on your machine.
 Alternatively, you can do a fresh start (Backup recommended though).
 Press start a search for a fresh start and follow the steps on the screen.

-2. As soon as you are into the OS, do not install any software and check Device manager if you can find the Nvidia GPU.
+2. As soon as you are into the OS, do not install any software and check Device Manager to see if you can find the Nvidia GPU.

-If you cannot find the device from in the Device Manager, check for updates in Windows update prior to installing anything.
+If you cannot find the device in the Device Manager, check for updates in Windows update before installing anything.
 It should check and install the appropriate drivers.

 Still nothing?

-If you cannot find the device even after trying these solutions, then likely your GPU is broken or faulty.
-It may be with the board or the PCIe slot. so if you’re still on warranty, try claiming it or reaching out to the service centres.
+If you cannot find the device even after trying these solutions, your GPU is likely broken or faulty.
+It may be with the board or the PCIe slot.
+So if you’re still under warranty, try claiming it or contacting the service centers.

 Conclusion